Is merely offering to sell a patent application considered an offer for sale under patent law?

 Prepare for the Manual of Patent Examining Procedure Exam.
 Study with quizzes and multiple-choice questions, with hints and explanations.
 Master the MPEP content and excel in your exam!

-In the context of patent law, merely offering to sell a patent application does not constitute an offer for sale unless there is an embodiment of the invention that is part of that offer.
-The rationale behind this is rooted in the concept of patent eligibility and the requirement for a concrete product or process that embodies the claimed invention.
+In the context of patent law, offering to sell a patent application is not considered an offer for sale unless there is an actual embodiment of the invention being offered.
+This principle is rooted in the requirement that the offer must relate to a specific product or process that exhibits the invention as claimed within the patent application.

 Subscribe